 Investors have many metrics for determining the valuation of a company’s stock, and two of the most commonly used are Book Value and Share Value (also known as Market Value).
 Both valuations can be helpful in calculating whether a stock is fairly valued.
 Let’s look briefly at the differences between the two as they can impact the loan-to-value of your LeverageLine line of credit.
 So What is Book Value?
 The book value of

-OpLine is a Loan Against UPREIT Operating Partnership Unit Shares (OPUs).
-But What’s an UPREIT?
-What’s an OPU?
+REITLine is a Loan Against UPREIT Operating Partnership Unit Shares (OPUs), But What is an UPREIT?
+What is an OPU?

+What is an UPREIT?
 An umbrella partnership real estate investment trust, or UPREIT, is an entity that REITs use to let property owners contribute their real estate property in exchange for operating partnership units that can be converted into REIT shares.
 Like a 1031 exchange, this transaction lets property owners avoid capital gains taxes on appreciated real estate.
-The operating partnership, or OP, units received in an UPREIT transaction are generally similar to shares
+The operating partnership, or OP, units received in an UPREIT transaction are

 Does Your – or Your LeverageLine Client’s – Stock, Bond, or Mutual Fund Portfolio Qualify for LeverageLine Financing?